History

 Factory burnt down in air raid

-Acquired the factory of Yashu Rubber Co., Ltd. (Katsushika-ku, Tokyo) and made it the headquarters.
+Acquired the factory of Yashima Rubber Co., Ltd. (Katsushika-ku, Tokyo) and made it the headquarters.

 1950